 We focus on performance when ranking the competition, but we can also appreciate a good deal, especially one that doesn't compromise quality for cost.
 We consider the Carter's Towel and Washcloth Set to fit the bill.
 If you can look past its upfront cost, this option includes a set of multiple towels and washcloths, making the cost per product affordable and attractive compared to others in our lineup.
-Plus, with multiple towels, you'll likely have a towel in rotation without needing to do a load of laundry.
-So, simply said, this option will get the job done.
+Plus, with numerous towels, you'll likely have a towel in rotation without needing to do laundry.
+So, this option will get the job done.
 However, if you don't mind stretching your budget, especially for higher quality, the KeaBabies Bamboo Baby Towel is more luxurious and ultra-soft than Carter's.
 It also has a larger size, increasing the chances of this option working from newborn to toddlerhood, boosting your money's worth.

 Since your baby's skin can be sensitive and delicate, plus prone to irritations, we highly value soft towels and suggest considering this quality when selecting your baby's towel.
 Any towel that falls short of this profile is not one we favor and ranks lower than the others.

-Among the competition, the KeaBabies Bamboo Baby Towel ranks high, scoring 10 of 10.
+Among the competition, the KeaBabies Bamboo Baby Towel ranks high.
 This ultra-soft and cozy bamboo towel is a true standout among the contenders, making us wish an adult-sized option was available.
-Fortunately for your baby, its softness is dreamy, and you'll feel good about wrapping up your little one after bath time.
+Fortunately for your baby, its softness is dreamy, and you'll feel good about wrapping up your little one after a bath.

-Unfortunately, a few towels in our lineup became rougher and scratchier after repeated use and launderings.
+Unfortunately, a few towels in our lineup became rougher and scratchier after repeated use and laundering.
 Compared to cloud-like contenders, these options lack a sense of welcoming, leaving us less thrilled to use them with tiny tots or babies.
-Scoring 2 of 10, the Luvable Friends Hooded Towel and Green Sprouts Towel rank the lowest among the competition.
-Obviously, roughness is not ideal, and anything that feels slightly rough will increase the potential for skin irritations.
+The Luvable Friends Hooded Towel and Green Sprouts Towel rank the lowest among the competition.
+Roughness is not ideal, and anything that feels slightly rough will increase the potential for skin irritations.
 Therefore, we suggest passing on these options, particularly for newborns or children with ultra-sensitive skin.